MileHacker Logo

 Travel Checklist

-• Confirm passport validity (3 months beyond departure from Schengen).
+• Verify your passport is valid (3 months past your departure date from Schengen).

 • Have all tickets (flights, trains, ferries) ready.